ricco386/RPi/README.rst

 Installation
 ------------

+There is an `Ansible role at galaxy <https://galaxy.ansible.com/ricco386/rpi-dht-ansible/>`_, which will do all the dependencies, config creation, and creates systemd service.
+Otherwise follow install instructions below:

 RPi.DHT needs `Adafruit Python DHT Sensor Library <https://github.com/adafruit/Adafruit_Python_DHT>`_.
 Make sure your system is able to compile Python extensions.On Raspbian or Debian/Ubuntu image you can ensure your system is ready by executing::

     sudo apt-get update